SocolSRT/cloudflare-rules/README.md

 # Cloudflare Rules
 [AntiDDoS] My Rules of Cloudflare Firewall for Block Bad Bot and Exploiting

-# Block Bad Bot - Action Block
+# Bad Bot - Action Block
 > * Blocks popular bad User Agent
 >
 > * Blocks connections by port (usually only bots do this)